seanrreid/ccs_curriculim_hub/docs/faq/README.md

 ### Camera On/Off Policy?

 - We encourage our students to be “camera-on” as much as possible, but we understand there may be many reasons that one might need to be off-camera from time to time.
-  <br/>We ask that you communicate with your instructor to let them know if you’ll be off-camera, and continue to participate actively if off-camera.
+- We ask that you communicate with your instructor to let them know if you’ll be off-camera, and continue to participate actively if off-camera.

 ### What are the minimum hardware requirements?